 - Close all bags (suitcases, bags, etc.) when not in use.
 Thus, during the night although the bugs might not be able to get into the baggage.

-- Not having the luggage on the floor, tables, and chairs if possible as they can be hiding places for bed bugs.
+- Not having the luggage on the floor, tables, and chairs, if possible, as they can be hiding places for bed bugs.

 What is Bed Bug Biology?

 The bed bug is the species best adapted to the human environment.
 It is found in temperate climates around the world and feeds on blood.
-Other species such as Cimexhemipterus, found in tropical regions, which also infect chickens and bats, and Leptocimexboueti, found in tropical West Africa and South America, which infects bats and humans.
+Other species, such as Cimexhemipterus, are found in tropical regions, which also infect chickens and bats, and Leptocimexboueti, found in tropical West Africa and South America, which infects bats and humans.

 How do you know you have bed bugs?

-You are looking for blood smears, fecal marks, cast skins, eggs and live bugs.
+You are looking for blood smears, fecal marks, cast skins, eggs, and live bugs.

 Applicable Bed Bug Remedies?

-You could also hire a professional pest control company this, however, can be very costly.
+You could also hire a professional pest control company.
+This, however, can be very costly.

 Lastly, you could use a method which does not involve anything other than plenty of time and a lot of hard work and which actually does work!